-A field player or a goal keeper outside its own penalty box that intentionally touches the ball with its arms/hands in a manipulative manner (i.e. to stop the ball, to kick the ball etc.) will be subject to the removed for 30 seconds (or 0 seconds for the goal keeper) as per the standard removal penalty.
+A field player or a goal keeper outside its own penalty box that intentionally touches the ball with its arms/hands in a manipulative manner (i.e. to stop the ball, to kick the ball etc.) will be subject to the standard removal penalty.
 In this case, the ball is to be replaced at the point where it contacted the arms/hands of the offending robot.